Miguel-M-Oliveira/comp120-tinkering-audio/README.md

 ## GNU General Public License v3.0
-General Public License states for permissions over material for public Commercial use, modification, distribution, and patent and private use.
-It does not, however, state for material liability and warranty.
-Due to the nature of noted repository material, Commerial manipulation is free for use, encouraging that created work can be used by anyone that wishes.
+The GNU General Public License is a free, copyleft license for software and other kinds of works.
-This repository work is intended for University project submission and therefore is not restricted for use under company or contractual obligations.
+This repository work is intended for a university project and therefore is not restricted for use under company or contractual obligations.
-Use of Contract #1 may be used by varying game developers, most probably by beginning developers due to the nature of said license allowing free use of created material.